OpenCTI-Platform/opencti/docs/docs/administration/entities.md

 ## Enforce references

 This configuration enables the requirement of a reference message on an entity creation or modification.
-This option is helpful if you want to keep a strong consistency and traceability of your Knowledge and is well suited for manual creation and update.
+This option is helpful if you want to keep a strong consistency and traceability of your knowledge and is well suited for manual creation and update.

 ![Entity configuration](./assets/entity-configuration.png)